mattTea/airport-js/README.md

-# Thermostat

-Collaborators Paul and Matt
+# Airport challenge in JS